ow2-proactive/proactive-jupyter-kernel/README.md

 ```

 If the job is not created, or is not up-to-date, the `#%submit_job()` starts by creating a new job named as the old one.
-To provide a new name, use the same pragma and provide a name as parameter:
+To provide a new name, please use the same pragma and provide a name as parameter:

 ```python
 #%submit_job(name=JOB_NAME)